stefnotch/naga_oil/importing_specification.md

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

-# Drawbacks
+# TODO: Drawbacks

 Why should we not do this?

-# Rationale and alternatives
+# TODO: Rationale and alternatives

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?